Tesla Model S review

 The futuristic cabin doesn’t have a handbrake or a start button – you just get in, the car detects the key and that you're sat in the driver's seat, and turns itself on.
 There’s a huge 17-inch touchscreen in the centre console rather than traditional buttons, and you can even get a pair of seats in the boot to make this a seven-seater.

-Most pure electric cars on sale in the UK are supermini-sized or smaller, but the new Tesla Model S targets larger models, sitting somewhere between the BMW 5 Series or Mercedes E-Class and the Audi A8, BMW 7 Series and Mercedes S-Class.
+Most pure electric cars on sale in the UK are supermini-sized or smaller, but the new Tesla Model S targets larger models, sitting somewhere between the BMW 5 Series and the 7 Series, or the Mercedes E-Class and the S-Class.

-Give the throttle a gentle touch, and the Model S responds instantly.
-While rear-drive models will get the traction control light flickering if you put all of the power to the back wheels, the four-wheel drive 'D' models have plenty of traction.
-Even the entry-level 70D can accelerate from 0-60mph in 5.2 seconds, while the high-performance P85D is as fast as a super car, with a 0-60mph time of 3.1 seconds.
+Give the throttle a gentle touch and the car responds instantly.
+While rear-drive models will get the traction-control light flickering if you put all of the power to the back wheels, the four-wheel drive 'D' models have plenty of traction.
 And when you're taking it easy, all models can cruise comfortably at motorway speeds.

-Yet while enjoying the addictively rapid acceleration will make you smile, eager driving eats into your range.
-With a full charge, Tesla claims the top-spec P85D will cover 300 miles.
-Meanwhile, the car’s energy flow data always keeps you fully informed, limiting range anxiety a little.
+Yet while the addictively rapid acceleration will make you smile, any eager driving will eat into your range.
+With a full charge, Tesla claims the top-spec P85D will cover 300 miles, but whatever your driving style the car’s energy flow data always keeps you fully informed, limiting range anxiety a little.